aldimar-junior/aldimar-junior/README.md

 I’m @aldimar-junior, I build RPAs, scripts, analytical dashboards and other tools to help me and my clients on our daily routines.

-🔭 I’m currently building scripts to manipulate PDF files in multiple ways using Python.
+🔭 I’m currently building analytical dashboards with focus on HR Reports & KPIs.

 📋 I plan on making most of my repos public on the near future.